Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 #### On the Web API side

-An interesting piece is how `MsalUiRequiredException` are handled.
+An interesting piece is how `MicrosoftIdentityWebChallengeUserException` are handled.
 These exceptions are typically sent by Azure AD when there is a need for a user interaction.
 This can be the case when the user needs to re-sign-in, or needs to grant some additional consent, or to obtain additional claims.
 For instance, the user might need to do multi-factor authentication required specifically by a specific downstream API.
 When these exceptions happen, given that the Web API does not have any UI, it needs to challenge the client app passing all the required information, so this client app can handle the interaction with the user.

 This sample uses the `ReplyForbiddenWithWwwAuthenticateHeaderAsync` available on the `TokenAcquisition` service (part of Microsoft.Identity.Web library), which uses the HttpResponse to: